Standing tall above one of the world’s great cities, Jakarta’s new Sequis Tower is one of Indonesia’s most

 In the heart of Jakarta’s Sudirman CBD business precinct, Sequis Tower is setting new benchmarks for energy efficiency and environmental sustainability.

 The product of a collaboration between Beca and New York-based Kohn Pederson and Fox architects, the building soars 39 storeys above the bustling city and stretches across 138,000m2 of floor space.

-As the lead electrical, ESD (environmentally sustainable design), fire and mechanical engineers on this project, our role was to ensure that the building is at the cutting edge of sustainable design and performance.
+As the lead electrical, ESD (environmentally sustainable design), fire and mechanical engineers on this project, our role was to deliver a design that pushed this building towards the forefront of sustainable design and performance.

 Gradated fins and panels on the tower’s curtain wall respond to Jakarta’s sunny climate by managing solar radiation to enhance tenant comfort and wellbeing.
 High efficiency ventilation, cooling and lighting systems further increase comfort for users, and accessible roof gardens provide tenants with a vital connection to nature.